kriszyp/xstyle/README.md

 The function will be executed with the values from the model objects, and will be re-executed whenever those values change so that the sum can be recomputed.

 Alternately, we may wish to have greater control over the execution of a function.
-The `dstore/core/expression` module provides several functions for defining different types of functions.

-If you wish to have the arguments resolved for us, and contextualized, we can define a function:

-	expression.contextualized(function);

-A contextualized function may be called with reactive objects, rather than the values of those reactive objects when they change.
-This can give us access to the original reactive object, which may provide methods and properties for observing changes, metadata, and modifying the value of the reactive object.

-We have several other options available:

-* expression.resolved(function) - This makes our function have the arguments dereferenced, but there is no waiting for promises to be resolved.
-This can be useful if you want to selectively request the promise values (for lazy promises).
-* expression.ready(function) - This makes our function have the arguments resolved, but not contextualized.
-This can be useful if you want to contextualize the values based on a certain element.
+There are several flags that we can set to control how our function is executed.

+If you wish to have the argument references/expressions resolved, but you would like to directly handle the definition objects that are passed to the argument, you can do so by setting a `selfExecuting` property on the function to true.
+Your function will be called with definition objects for the specified arguments.
+You can then determine if you and when you want to retrieve the current value (by calling `valueOf()`), and if you want to declare a dependency so that you can be notified of any changes in the arguments (using `depend()`).
+Note that `valueOf()` may return a promise if the value is not available yet.
+It also may return (or resolve to) a contextual object, which generally requires returning another contextual object to retrieve each current context.

-* expression.selfResolving(function) - Our function will be executed without any argument resolution.
-If our function is called like func(a, b), the arguments will be the actual strings 'a' and 'b'.
-This gives us the greatest ultimate control of the behavior of the function.
+Or, you can set a `selfResolving` property on the function to true, and your function will be called with the unresolved raw arguments as strings or sequences of tokens.
+Our function will be executed without any argument resolution.
+For example, if our function is called like `func(a, b)`, the arguments will be the actual strings `'a'` and `'b'`.
+This gives us the greatest ultimate control of the behavior of the function, but generally requires the greatest effort if you want to achieve normal definition referencing and reactivity.

-* expression.react(function) - This explicitly makes our function act reactively.
-This behaves the same as an unaltered function.
+## Definition Object

+A definition object is a core object in a xstyle.
+All definitions that are defined are stored in definition objects, to permit time-varying values, with dependency tracking.
+A definition object has the following methods:

+* `valueOf()` - This will return the current value of the definition.
+This may be a plain primitive value or objects.
+However, there are several important types that can be returned as well:
+	* The value may be a promise, if the data is not available yet.
+	* The value may be a contextual object.
+See below for more information on contextual objects.
+* `depend(definition)` - This is a method that may be called to add a dependency on this definition.
+If you would like to be notified of any data changes, you can add an object with an `invalidate()` method to be notified if the argument is changed (and you can call `valueOf()` to get the latest value),
+* `invalidate()` - Called to invalidate this definition.
+Generally this should only be called by the `depend()` method.
+* `property(name)` - Called to retrieve a definition for a property of the value of this definition.
+* `put(value)` - Set a new value into the definition.
+Some definitions may not have a `put()` method, indicating that they are read-only.
+This may return a contextual object, if the definition needs to know the context of where the value is being set.

+### Contextual Object

+A definition's `valueOf()` or `put()` methods may return contextual objects.
+This indicates that their value is context-dependent, and they need to know each context it is being used to finish computing the value or setting the value.
+There are two cases of contextual objects:

+* The value may be an object with a `forRule(rule)` method.
+If this is the case, it indicates that the definition's value is dependent on the context of the rule, and this method must be called with a rule.
+* The value may be an object with a `forElement(element)` method.
+If this is the case, it indicates that the definition's value is dependent on the context of the DOM element, and this method must be called with that element.

 ## Pseudo Definitions